shaido987/shaido987.github.io/_projects/wind_power_forecast.md

 ## Challenge details

-The [competition](https://baidukddcup2022.github.io/)'s goal was to estimate the wind power supply of a wind farm at different time scales.
-The variability of wind power presents substantial challenges in incorporating it into an energy grid system.
+The [KDD Cup 2022 competition](https://baidukddcup2022.github.io/) aimed to predict the wind power output of a wind farm across various time horizons.
+Accurate wind power forecasting is crucial for integrating wind energy into grid systems, given the inherent variability of wind.
 Wind power forecasting has been widely recognized as one of the most critical issues in wind power integration and operation.

+Key details of the competition include:
-- The wind farm has 134 wind turbines.
+- The wind farm comprises 134 wind turbines.
-- Each wind turbine has a time series with 10-minute timesteps and 10 features.
+- Each turbine provides a time series with 10-minute intervals and 10 features.
-- At each timestep, the goal is to predict 0h to 48h into the future (288 steps).
+- The task requires predicting wind power from 0 to 48 hours into the future (288 steps) at each timestep.
-- The wind turbines' locations are known.
+- The spatial locations of the wind turbines are provided.
-- The competition had around 2500 registered teams.
+- Approximately 2,500 teams participated in the competition.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">